SaeedShakuri/ML-DL-Projects/README.md

 # Projects

-Here, you can see the projects related to the courses I have taken.
+Here you can see the projects related to the courses I have taken.